 Once you’ve got a handle on what you’ll be teaching and how to assess your students, it’s time to get organized and plan.
-If you were a student teacher, it’s possible that you learned some tricks on how to keep classrooms running smoothly but you may not have seen exactly how much work your supervising teachers put into that.
-Now that you’ve been teaching your own class for the first part of the year, you’ve likely gained a better understanding of how much effort it really takes.
+If you were a student teacher, it’s possible that you learned some tricks on how to keep classrooms running smoothly, but you may not have seen exactly how much work your supervising teachers put into that.
+Once you officially begin your teaching career, you’ll undoubtedly realize how much effort it really takes.

 Assessing Your Classroom Organization Strategy

-This midpoint in your first year of teaching is a great time to evaluate your organizational systems and make adjustments.
 If you feel stuck, check in with a mentor or a more experienced teacher.
-You have more perspective now than you did when you first started so you can better explain where issues may lie.
 There is also a benefit to visiting other classrooms and seeing other teaching methods.
-By doing this, you’ll be better able to see what works for those educators, ask questions from experience and consider how you might be able to implement more effective procedures in your own classroom.
+By doing this, you’ll better understand what works for those educators.
+Make sure to ask questions and consider how you might be able to implement more effective procedures in your own classroom.

-You want to be organized, but you also need to be flexible and open to making improvements.
-Don’t stick with an ineffective organizational system just because it’s what’s familiar, or because it worked for your supervising teachers during your certification process.
+You’ll want to be organized, but you also need to be flexible and open to making improvements.
+Don’t stick with an ineffective organizational system just because it’s familiar or it worked for your supervising teachers during your certification process.

 Every class is different, and making adjustments to improve classroom operations is something you should embrace as a new teacher, rather than shy away from.
 Evaluate and reevaluate as the school year progresses.
-Especially as class environments change—for example, from online to in-person to a hybrid model—you’ll want to reassess your systems and tweak them as necessary.
+Reassess your systems and make tweaks when necessary.

-Lesson planning is another arena in which you likely have had quite a bit of guidance as a student teacher, but what you learned may be difficult to actually execute—especially this year, when nearly everything about education has changed.
+Lesson planning is another arena in which you likely have had quite a bit of guidance as a student teacher, but what you learned may be difficult to actually execute.
 You may have come into this year of teaching with all kinds of ideas and visions about how detailed your planning would be, only to be met with the reality of how quickly you’ve had to change or adjust those plans.

 Because the work of a teacher is never done, it’s important to prioritize and focus on specific goals.

-One thing you can do is pick a specific area to concentrate on for the majority of the rest of the year.
-You can work to make lesson plans detailed for your class, while leaning heavily on the curriculum guidance provided by your school for other subjects, like math.
+One thing you can do is pick an area to concentrate on for the majority of the year.
+You can work to make lesson plans detailed for your class, while leaning heavily on the curriculum guidance provided by your school for other subjects.
 You can also collaborate with teachers who have chosen a different concentration and share lesson plans.

-As a teacher, you already know that good classroom management is the key to keeping everything operating smoothly.
-This includes overseeing student learning, social interactions and behaviors, and working to create and maintain an environment that students excel in.
-You’ll want to examine your own beliefs, strengths and weaknesses when it comes to classroom management, and determine how you want to deal with discipline.
+Excellent classroom management is the key to a smooth operation.
+This includes overseeing student learning, social interactions and behaviors and working to create and maintain an environment that students excel in.
+You’ll want to examine your own beliefs, strengths and weaknesses when it comes to classroom management and determine how you want to deal with discipline.

-In order to effectively manage your classroom, it’s important that you are confident in your ability to set goals and clear expectations, model positive behaviors and to enforce class rules as necessary.
-You want to do your best to create a respectful learning environment in which your students feel safe to learn, explore and ask questions, as well as share and express their own views and feelings in a positive, constructive way.
+In order to effectively manage your classroom, it’s important that you are confident in your ability to set goals and clear expectations, model positive behaviors and enforce classroom rules.
+Do your best to create a respectful learning environment in which your students feel safe to learn, explore and ask questions, as well as share and express their own views and feelings in a positive, constructive way.

 Classroom management and instruction are inevitably linked.
 If you struggle with managing your students’ behaviors and interactions, the more likely it is that they will have trouble focusing on learning.
-Along that same line, teachers who are able to keep their students on task with learning activities of the appropriate level, pace and content will be less likely to deal with behavioral issues.
+Teachers who are able to keep their students on task with learning activities of the appropriate level, pace and content will be less likely to deal with behavioral issues.

 Keeping organized and prepared will do wonders for improving class management.
 Daily schedules and the systematic handling of materials will help keep your classroom in order.
-Developing solid strategies for behavior management—including setting expectations and boundaries, redirecting and having individual conversations as needed—will help you to focus on teaching rather than disciplining.
+Developing solid strategies for behavior management—including setting expectations and boundaries, redirecting and having individual conversations—will help you focus on teaching rather than disciplining.

 Again, don’t be ashamed to seek support from a mentor, veteran teacher or behavioral specialist if you have persistent problems with student behavior.

-Managing a classroom takes practice, and all of us may need to modify our management styles to fit our changing learning environments.
-Be open to learning new ideas, applying different strategies, and making changes throughout the year to improve class management.
-Do your best to be firm yet flexible, especially as this year challenges us to keep students engaged.
-Take a look at our classroom management guide for facilitating positive behavior.
+Managing a classroom takes practice, so be open to learning new ideas, applying different strategies and making changes throughout the year to improve class management.
+Do your best to be firm yet flexible.
+If you need help, take a look at our classroom management guide for facilitating positive behavior.

-Do your best to create a sense of belonging in your classroom, whether it’s virtual or in person.
-Activities that allow you and your students to get to know each other better and have some fun will be of great help with keeping your students engaged.
+It is important to create a sense of belonging in your classroom.
+Activities that allow you and your students to get to know each other and have some fun will help keep your students engaged.

-These can include projects that provide opportunities for each student to share about themselves, such as selecting a star of the week, going on virtual field trips to locations your students are interested in or have personal connections to and doing show-and-tell activities that help students engage with their immediate environments during distance learning.
+These activities can include projects that provide opportunities for each student to share about themselves, such as selecting a star of the week, going on field trips and doing show-and-tell activities that help students engage with the rest of their class.

-Establishing regular check-ins with your students and their parents will also help you to keep your students engaged.
+Establishing regular check-ins with your students and their parents will also help you keep your students engaged.
 You can use chat platforms, email, phone calls, conference video call-ins and text messages to keep lines of communication open.
-And, as much as is possible, you’ll want to provide emotional and social support services for your class.
+You’ll want to provide emotional and social support services for your class.

-Utilize all of the resources available to you, such as counselors and specialists at your school or in your district to help your students and their families stay engaged if they are having a rough go of it.
+Utilize all of the resources available to you, such as counselors and specialists, to help your students and their families stay engaged if they are having a rough go of it.

-We know the first year of teaching can be overwhelming, what with all the different roles you have to play and all that is expected of you as an educator - especially this year!
-You’ve made it this far, and you will make it through.
-Seek personal and professional support, stay as organized as you can, prepare as much as possible and do your best to stay flexible as you reevaluate your systems and as your teaching environment changes.
+We know the first year of teaching can be overwhelming, what with all the different roles you have to play and all that is expected of you as an educator.
+Seek personal and professional support, stay as organized as you can, prepare as much as possible and do your best to stay flexible as you reevaluate your teaching techniques and processes.
 You’ve got this.